captn3m0/msgboy/README.markdown

 # Msgboy

 The msgboy is a *browser application* that pushes content from the web to the users.
 It observes the user's browsing habits (but respects their privacy!), and subscribes to the sites they seem to care about, using [Superfeedr](http://superfeedr.com).
 When these sites update, the content is sent to the user and a notification is shown to the user.

 The msgboy may not always show relevant messages, which is why *the user is asked to vote up or down on messages that he gets*.
 The msgboy learns from that and tries to only show relevant messages to the user.

 The user can also see all the messages that he previously received using the dashboard.
 The size of the messages in the dashboard indicates their relevance.

+You can get the msgboy from [http://msgboy.com](http://msgboy.com).
+However, we're still in an *early beta phase*, which means we try to limit the number of users to provide them with a personalized help should they have any issue.
+So, please, if you are using the msgboy, we kindly ask that you **report any issue**.

 ## Developers

-The msgboy aims at using a lot of open web protocols and techniques to interact better with more online services and providing a universal notification service, without requiring them adapt to the msgboy.
+The msgboy aims at using a lot of *open web protocols* and techniques to interact better with more online services and providing a universal notification service, without requiring them adapt to the msgboy.
 Of course, developers can _always_ decide to provide deeper integration with the msgboy.

 The msgboy is open source.
 We use git for source versioning and [github to host it](https://github.com/superfeedr/msgboy).
 Please, fork it, and feel free to change anything that doesn't suit your needs.
 Also, tell us about the changes so that we can maybe make the msgboy better for everyone using it!

 ### Technology used

-Browsers API (Chrome, Firefox and Safari to come), IndexedDB, Websockets, PubSubHubbub, XMPP, Strophe, Backbone.js, Jquery, Isotope.
-If you're into 3 or more of these technologies, feel free to get in touch, we're hiring!
+Browsers API (Chrome, Firefox and Safari to come), [IndexedDB](http://www.w3.org/TR/IndexedDB/), [Websockets](http://dev.w3.org/html5/websockets/), [PubSubHubbub](http://code.google.com/p/pubsubhubbub/), [XMPP](http://xmpp.org/), [StropheJS](http://strophe.im/), [Backbone.js](http://documentcloud.github.com/backbone/), [jQuery](http://jquery.com/), [Isotope](http://isotope.metafizzy.co/).
+If you're into 3 or more of these technologies, feel free to get in touch, *we're hiring*!

 ### Plugins